 Multifactor Authentication for athenaOne Login

-This page covers both admin and end user workflows for configuring your practice’s multifactor authentication (MFA) policy, setting up additional authentication for your account, and managing additional authentication methods for yourself and others.
+Multifactor authentication (MFA) is required for all athenaOne users who do not log in through single sign-on (SSO) and cannot be disabled.
+This page covers both admin and end user workflows for adjusting your practice’s MFA policy, setting up additional authentication for your account, and managing additional authentication methods for yourself and others.

 If your practice has one or more identity providers configured for inbound SSO to athenaOne, you will see an additional section letting you toggle on athenaOne’s MFA for those SSO connections.
 If MFA is enabled for an SSO connection, a user accessing athenaOne via that SSO connection will encounter athenaOne’s native MFA prompts in addition to any MFA already enforced by that identity provider.
 For this reason, MFA is disabled for all SSO connections and logins by default.